lisamittmann/git-basics/README.md

 ## Git test repository

-This is just a quick test repository to play aroung with git
+This is just a quick test repository to play around with git